John-Arboleda/HTML-linter/README.md

 ```
 <!DOCTYPE html><html lang="en">
 ```
-2. All tags and attribute must be in lowercase, except !DOCTYPE
+2. All tags and attributes must be in lowercase, except !DOCTYPE

 **Good**
 ```